ncphillips/dnd_meteor/README.md

 ### Campaigns
 __Current Features__

+* Create new campaigns
+* Add other Users as players in your campaign

 __Upcoming Features__

-* Create new campaigns
-* Invite others to be players in your campaign
-** Initially this will be a drop-down to make this easier, but as the app expands it will switch to a text field.
+* User must know the players email when adding them to the campaign, and the list will not be provided.

 __Possible Features__